William Alfred Tilleke

 William Alfred Goone-Tilleke (1860–1918) was a Ceylonese-Siamese lawyer, entrepreneur and aristocrat.
-He was the founder of the law firm Tilleke & Gibbins, a privy councilor and second Attorney General of Siam (1912–1917).
+He was the founder of the law firm Tilleke & Gibbins, a Privy Council of Thailand and second Attorney General of Siam (1912–1917).
 In Siam he was also known as Phraya Attakarnprasiddhi (พระยาอรรถการประสิทธิ RTGS: Phraya Atthakan Prasit).

 Early life

 Born to a well-known Sinhalese family, William Alfred Goone-Tilleke was the son of Moses Goonetilleke of Kandy, Chief Mudaliyar and justice of the peace for the Central Province of Ceylon.
 He was educated at St Thomas' College and at University of Calcutta.
 Having been called to the bar in Ceylon, he started a practice in Kandy and was also elected to the Kandy Municipal Council in 1885.
 He thereafter served as a magistrate of the Municipal Court.